 "We spend up to 90 percent of our time indoors on a daily basis, so we're breathing things in every day, so it's really important that we have plant life all around us," says Satch, adding that plants also serve as natural dust clings.

-They lower stress and promote good feelings
+Office plants lower stress and promote good feelings

-Plants do a whole lot more than just purify the air.
+Office plants do a whole lot more than just purify the air.
 Horticulturist Justin Hancock told The Wall Street Journal last year that they can also reduce stress, lower blood pressure, and promote calm and relaxation.
 Satch echoes similar sentiments, adding that most well-being benefits stem from a psychological response that leads to a biochemical response inside the body.

 One 2015 study published in the Journal of Physiological Anthropology echoes the same, suggesting that active interaction with indoor plants keeps stress at bay by suppressing the sympathetic nervous system and promoting soothing feelings.

-They give memory, cognition, and focus a boost
+Office plants give memory, cognition, and focus a boost

 If you're looking to get management on board with more plant life in the office, just refer them to this 2011 study published in the Journal of Environmental Psychology.
 Here, researchers suggest that indoor plants prevent fatigue and increase focus, especially during attention-demanding work.
 Travis Riddle at Scientific American expounded on the theory, citing other research that draws an intimate link between exposure to natural environments and improved attention and productivity.